localcli storage san fc events get

 YYYY-MM-DDTHH:17:08.561z cpu23:2097502) qlnativefc: vmhba3 (##:0.0): qlnativefcStatusEntry:1922: (8:104) Dropped frame (s) detected (1015808 of 1048576 bytes).
 YYYY-MM-DDTHH:17:08.5612 cpu23:2097502) qlnativefc: vmhba3 (##:0.0): qlnativefcStatusEntry:1922: (1:4) Dropped frame (s) detected (1046528 of 1048576 bytes).
 YYYY-MM-DDTHH:17:08.5612 cpu23:2097502) qlnativefc: vmhba3 (##:0.0): qlnativefcStatusEntry:1922: (8:105) Dropped frame (s) detected (804864 of 1048576 bytes). [root@<hostname>:/var/log] grep Dropped vmkernel.log | awk '{print $3}' sort uniq -c 352 vmhba3 (##:0.0):

-VMware vSphere ESXi (All Versions)
+VMware vSphere ESXi 8.x

-Removing the faulty connection should allow the datastore to reconnect if access was lost and stabilize the environment.
 Typically a rescan of the HBA would not be required as failover to the redundant HBA should be automatic.
-If the datastore does not reconnect automatically however, then a rescan of the adapters can be attempted.
+However, If the datastore does not reconnect automatically then a rescan of the adapters can be attempted.

 If a rescan doesn't bring back the redundant HBA then disabling the faulty HBA paths from out-of-band management interface (iDRAC, iLO, BMC, etc) can stabilize the environment to bring production back online.
-If this option is not available, then disable all paths to the impacted HBA vi ESXi CLI.
+If this option is not available, then disable all paths to the impacted HBA via ESXi CLI.

 # localcli storage core path list